nsemmler/Q1-Project/readme.md

 [Play Hue!](https://hue-puzzle.surge.sh)

-A user selects 4 colors, one for each corner of the grid.
-Once the corner colors have been selected, the remainder of the grid is filled in and the tiles are shuffled.
-Your goal is to re-arrange the tiles to form the original grid.
+This mobile-friendly puzzle game allows a user to select 4 colors, one for each corner of the grid.
+Once the corners have their assigned colors, the remainder of the grid is generated using these colors and the grid is shuffled (all except for the corners).
+Re-arrange the tiles to form the original grid to win!

 ## Installation
 To run locally fork and clone this repository.
 From that directory: